Storie/StorieCloudSDK/README.md

 ### Tracking upload progress

 There are two ways to inspect the progress of an upload.
-The first is by implement the `DistributorDelegate` protocol and assigning it to your `Distributor` instance.
+The first is by implement the `StoriePlatformDelegate` protocol and assigning it to your `StoriePlatform` instance.

-For more information about the callbacks you will receive via the `DistributorDelegate` visit: http://api.storie.com/docs/ios-sdk/Protocols/DistributorDelegate.html
+For more information about the callbacks you will receive via the `StoriePlatformDelegate` visit: http://api.storie.com/docs/ios-sdk/Protocols/StoriePlatformDelegate.html

 The second way is by registering `NSNotification` observers on `UploadNotifications`.
 For the available constants visit: http://api.storie.com/docs/ios-sdk/Structs/UploadNotifications.html